mastermunj/format-utils/README.md

-# Format Utilities
+# Format Validation Utilities

 ## Introduction

-Utilities for validating various formats of Indian system codes like Mobile, PAN, AADHAR, UID and more!
+Utilities for validating various formats of Indian system codes like Mobile, PAN, AADHAR, GST and more!

 ## Installation